angelolab/ark-analysis/README.md

 ## Running on Windows

 Our repo runs best on Linux-based systems (including MacOS).
-If you need to run on Windows, please consult https://ark-analysis.readthedocs.io/en/latest/_rtd/windows_setup.html for additional instructions.
+If you need to run on Windows, please consult our [Windows guide](https://ark-analysis.readthedocs.io/en/latest/_rtd/windows_setup.html) for additional instructions.

 ## Questions?